2021 Catalan regional election: Election date

-While the budget's parliamentary transaction timetable was due to be over by 18 March, meaning that an election could be held as soon as Monday, 11 May, if called immediately—or 17 May if the long-term tradition of holding elections on a Sunday is kept—members from both JuntsxCat and ERC hinted that the election could be delayed until after the summer, to be held in September–October 2020.
+While the budget's parliamentary transaction timetable was due to be over by 18 March (meaning that an election could be held as soon as Monday, 11 May, if called immediately, or 17 May if the long-term tradition of holding elections on a Sunday was kept)—members from both Junts and ERC hinted that the election could be delayed until after the summer, to be held in September–October 2020.
 The risk existed that, in the meantime, the Supreme Court issued a firm ruling on Torra's disqualification that removed him from the president's office and thus deprived him of the prerogative of parliament dissolution.
 The announcement of a possible snap 2020 election in Catalonia had the immediate side effect of triggering an early election in the Basque Country for 5 April, as Lehendakari Iñigo Urkullu sought to distance himself from the convoluted Catalan political landscape by avoiding any interference with the Basque election, which was initially not scheduled until autumn 2020.
 This in turn precipitated the end of the legislature in Galicia, with regional president Alberto Núñez Feijóo announcing a snap election to be held simultaneously with the Basque one.

 In July 2020, it was revealed that former Catalan president and Torra's predecessor Carles Puigdemont initially sought to have the election being held on 4 October 2020, in order for his upcoming political party to benefit from the pro-independence nostalgia of the Diada and the third anniversary of the 2017 Catalan independence referendum, which would require the Parliament to be dissolved on 12 August.
 However, severe COVID-19 outbreaks in the Lleida/Segrià and Barcelona metropolitan areas in mid-July forced these plans to be delayed.
-Torra's disqualification in late September led to the Catalan parliament agreeing to not appoint a replacement candidate for the regional premiership; with a parliamentary act being published on 21 October confirming such situation and starting the two month-legally established timetable until the automatic dissolution of the chamber; the election was scheduled to be held on 14 February 2021.
-Eventually on 21 December, acting president Pere Aragonès signed the decree dissolving the Parliament of Catalonia, confirming 14 February as the election date.
+Torra's disqualification was confirmed in late September.
+The Catalan parliament chose not to appoint a replacement candidate for the regional presidency, with a parliamentary act being published on 21 October confirming such situation and starting the two month-legally established timetable until the automatic dissolution of the chamber and the election being scheduled to be held on 14 February 2021.
+Eventually on 21 December, acting president Pere Aragonès signed the decree dissolving the Parliament of Catalonia.
+The Parliament of Catalonia was officially dissolved on 22 December 2020 with the publication of the dissolution decree in the DOGC, setting election day for 14 February.

-As a result of the worsening situation in Catalonia and in all of Spain because of mounting cases and deaths in the third wave of the COVID-19 pandemic, the election date was postponed to 30 May 2021.
-However, after a legal challenge due to perceived irregularities in the decree, on 19 January the High Court of Justice of Catalonia decided to suspend the effects of the decision, with the election provisionally set to be held on the original 14 February date.
+As a result of the worsening situation in Catalonia and in all of Spain because of mounting cases and deaths in the third wave of the COVID-19 pandemic, the election date was initially postponed to 30 May 2021.
+However, after a legal challenge over perceived irregularities in the decree, the High Court of Justice of Catalonia decided on 19 January to suspend it and move the election back to the original 14 February date.
 This decision was confirmed on 21 January.
-Although the decision could be appealed until 8 February, it was unlikely that the election would be suspended, with campaigning and electoral logistics already underway.